ratsakatika/ratsakatika.github.io/_pages/about.md

 - Designing initiatives to facilitate forest carbon investments in Tanzania,
 - Overseeing the installation of 100 solar mini-grids in villages across Sierra Leone.

-I hold Master’s degrees in Aerospace Engineering and Engineering for Sustainable Development and the Chartered Financial Analyst designation.
+I am currently pursuing a PhD and hold Master’s degrees in Aerospace Engineering and Engineering for Sustainable Development.